 content For Search Engines:

-Keywords are still very important, but less so.
+On-page optimization of your target keywords are still very important, but less so.
 Search engines now look for many other factors such as page load times, the authority of the pages linking to your site, and the time readers spend on your site (dwell time).

 These are all things that a search engine's algorithm will be taking into account when deciding to rank your page for a particular keyword.